Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 • All pregnant women: Retinoids, hydroquinone, high-dose salicylic acid

-• Women trying to conceive: Switch to safe products now—don't wait
+• Women trying to conceive: Switch to safe products now—do not wait

 • Breastfeeding mothers: Many restrictions continue—check with doctor